 What does the test result mean?

 The level of soluble transferrin receptor (sTfR) will be increased with iron deficiency.
-If the sTfR level is elevated in someone with anemia, then it is likely that the person has iron deficiency anemia.
-If the level is within the normal range, then it is more likely that the person's anemia is due to another cause, such as chronic disease or inflammation.
+If you have anemia and your sTfR level is elevated, then it is likely that you have iron deficiency anemia.
+If your level is within the normal range, then it is more likely that the your anemia is due to another cause, such as chronic disease or inflammation.

 Is there anything else I should know?

-Those of African American descent may have moderately increased sTfR levels, as will those who live at higher elevations.
+African Americans may have moderately increased sTfR levels, as will people who live at higher elevations.

-Testing may not be useful in those who have inherited disorders that affect hemoglobin production or function, such as thalassemia or sickle cell anemia.
-Test results may be elevated in those with red blood cell breakage (hemolysis) or recent blood loss and will not be accurate in those who have had a recent blood transfusion.
+This testing may not be useful if you have an inherited disorder that affects hemoglobin production or function, such as thalassemia or sickle cell anemia.
+Test results may be elevated in people with red blood cell breakage (hemolysis) or recent blood loss and will not be accurate in those who have had a recent blood transfusion.

 An elevated sTfR level is not as specific for iron deficiency as is, for example, a very low level of ferritin.

 A single iron test does not provide the full picture of the amount of iron that you have stored and available.
 It is usually necessary to evaluate the results of several related iron tests together.
 Ferritin is usually the preferred test to evaluate stored iron, but it is an acute phase reactant, meaning that it may be increased with inflammation or chronic diseases, such as cystic fibrosis patients who often have inflammation or infections, as well as people with diabetes who are treated with insulin.
 In these cases, ferritin may not be a good measure of stored iron as it may falsely indicate adequacy in iron reserve.
 The soluble transferrin receptor test is not a routinely order test, but since it is not an acute phase reactant, it may be ordered as an alternative to ferritin to evaluate stored iron when a chronic illness is present or suspected.

 Can I have iron deficiency if I feel fine?